Replacing a (PCV) valve, isn’t difficult. But, sometimes accessing it can be a struggle, depending on your vehicle.

 So, as you can see, replacing your (PCV) valve is, more important than you think.

 Consult your owner’s or repair manual for specific instruction, because they are not all the same.

 I prefer to only use OEM parts ( From the Dealer ) for this.
 Why you ask !

-- Not universal but made for your vehicle
+- Not universal, but actually, made for your vehicle.

 - Reconnect the hose and secure the clamp.

 - Finally, start the engine and check for any oil or vacuum leaks.

 So, if you have a bad (PCV) valve, (PCV) valve replacement, could eliminate the problems listed above.
 But, over time, oil breaks down and becomes contaminated with dust; dirt and debris from the engine, as well as the environment.
 Finally, when that happens, oil can’t properly do its job.